AustinSteil/portfolio/README.md

 > I’m a clinically-trained healthcare professional turned product and systems thinker.
 I’ve led field teams, built service lines, and created digital tools that solve problems for industrial workforces.
 I understand the people on the floor, the leaders in the office, and the systems in between — and I know how to make them work together.

 ---

-Let me know when you're ready to start building the HTML/CSS, or if you'd like this README edited with your name and links before we begin the next step.